princethk/bewakoof-backend/README.md

   Advanced filtering options to help users easily find products based on categories, enhancing the shopping experience.

 - **Order Storage in Database:**
-  Robust order management system that stores individual user orders in the Firebase database for easy retrieval and tracking.
+  Robust order management system that stores individual user orders in the MONGODB database for easy retrieval and tracking.

 - **Responsive UI:**
   A highly responsive user interface built with Material-UI, Next-UI, and Tailwind CSS, ensuring a smooth shopping experience across all devices.